arildnor/GettingAndCleaningData/CodeBook.md

 The exported dataset has the original names for vectors.
 There is an extra column with activity as text.
 I decided to keep the original numeric activity coding also.

+The run_analysis.R script is well documented and explains the processing in detail